 It’s a brisk winter afternoon.
 You walk to your mailbox, dreading the inevitable monotony of bills that have probably been delivered.
 As you reach inside your mailbox, you feel a thick, square envelope.
 It is from a local store you’ve done business with.
 As you open the envelope, you see a spread of creative holiday cheer and greeting splashed across the front of the card.
 Inside is a heartfelt message and signatures from the owner and employees.
 A grin spreads across your face, touched by the thoughtfulness of this gesture.

 As that local store, you’ve succeeded if your brand made someone smile.
 You want to ensure that clients know that they’re appreciated.
 Customers need to feel valued, or they will take their business elsewhere.
 Business greeting cards serve as an element in customer service that shows you’re willing to go that extra mile for those that give you their business.

 In many spaces, service is the defining factor.
-For example, as long as your mechanic fixes your car, most people don’t sweat the details outside of price, but they do care deeply about how they are treated.
+For example, as long as your mechanic fixes your car, most people don’t sweat the details outside of price, but they do care genuinely about how they are treated.
 According to this 2012 study, only 9% of customers leave because of what a competitor is offering while 68% of businesses have lost a customer because they feel a company is indifferent to them.
 The easiest way to make a customer feel valued and part of a two-way relationship is to continually thank them for their business and loyalty.